 The Library seeks to make its online catalog, UC Library Search, as accessible as possible for those who rely on screen readers for audio output.
 Many of the online resources provided by the Library are operated by other entities that the Library does not control.

-If you encounter problems when using the Library’s online resources that are due to incompatibility with assistive technology, please report your experience be email to Jennifer Dorner, Library Disability Liaison.
+If you encounter problems when using the Library’s online resources that are due to incompatibility with assistive technology, please report your experience by email to Vaughn Egge, Library Disability Liaison.